godpp/Booster/README.md

 ## Intro

-* Booster was developed during Naver Connect Foundation's the BoostCamp 3rd iOS process.
+* Booster was developed during NAVER Connect Foundation's the BoostCamp 3rd iOS Process.
 * Booster is an Simple HTTP Networking Library written in Swift.
 * Booster was created using only the Apple Frameworks.